 Day 1 To 2: Interview For Pain, Not Praise

 Book 10 short calls with pet owners.
+Most pet owners tend to have similar needs and frustrations, so you should listen for recurring themes that indicate a real market demand.
 Ask about their last purchase, what annoyed them, how they chose a provider, and what they’d pay to remove friction.

-Completion check: you should hear the same problem at least 6 times.
+Completion check: You should hear the same problem at least six times.
 If it’s all over the place, narrow your niche.

 Day 3 To 5: Put A Price In Front Of People